thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 } Certificate;
 ~~~

-As per [RFC7250], the client will send a list of certificate types in [endpoint]_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in the EncryptedExtensions message.
+As per [RFC7250](https://datatracker.ietf.org/doc/html/rfc7250), the client will send a list of certificate types in endpoint_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in the EncryptedExtensions message.
 Note that there is no requirement for the negotiated value to be the same in client_certificate_type and server_certificate_type extensions sent in the same message.
 Client and server can use different means of authentication as long as the other endpoint is able to verify that specific type of certificate.

 # did_methods extension